 Adrienne holds a Bachelor of Arts with a major in psychology as well as a diploma with distinction in Public Relations from MacEwan University.
 In her spare time, she enjoys listening to music, travelling abroad with her husband, spending time with family and friends, and watching many TV shows and films.

-Emilee is in her final year of a Bachelor's degree in Business Administration with a major in Marketing, and minor in International Business from Mount Royal University.
+Emilee completed her Bachelor's degree in Business Administration with a major in Marketing, and minor in International Business from Mount Royal University in 2022.
 From her volunteer and community work is where she realized her passion for doing purposeful, impactful work.
 Growing up in a small rural town, she was actively involved in her community and understood the importance of rural development, and how meaningful this work truly is.

 In her spare time, Emilee enjoys reading, watching movies, socializing with friends and family, trying out new coffee shops, and taking her 2 dogs on adventures.